Comprehensive ODR Course

 Required Equipment: Attendees need a computer, tablet or phone, an internet connection (wired recommended), a microphone and video camera if they wish to be seen or to participate by audio or video.
 Attendees do not have to present themselves visually or audibly to interact or otherwise participate in the course.

 Who Should Take This Course?
-Mediators, arbitrators, lawyers and other legal representatives who are either involved in online dispute resolution or are considering becoming involved and would like to learn more about it than a one-platform-fits-all approach.
+Mediators, arbitrators, lawyers and other legal representatives who are either involved in online dispute resolution or are considering becoming involved and would like to learn more about it.
+This course avoids a one-platform-fits-all approach.
 While ODR shares similarities with in-person processes, there are significant differences that practitioners need to be aware of.

 Professional Development Accreditation: